 We don't usually think of window AC units as a risk to our security, but that's precisely what they are.
 A burglar can simply lift the unit out and sneak into your home.
 This can make them a problem for those who live on the ground floor and may necessitate bringing the unit inside if you're going to be out-of-town for any length of time.

 Generally speaking, window AC units use less electricity than central air.
 They're more efficient at cooling one room, which is a huge advantage for those with an eye on their carbon footprint.

 Con #3: They Have A Limited Effective Range

 A window unit can cool off a single room with relative ease, but it should also be noted that these units aren't good at cooling off more than a limited space.
 And in order to remain effective, that space needs to be kept isolated with the doors closed, otherwise, the cool air leaks out, making the unit work extra hard.

 Use The Right Tool For The Right Job

-For more information about air conditioning, and about the options you have available, simply contact us today!
+For more information about air conditioning service in Port St. Lucie, and surrounding areas, and about the options you have available, simply contact us today!